mge-engine/mge/docsrc/manual/graphics/texture.rst

 Texture
 *******

-A texture is an image or a collection of images that is applied to a 3D model or a 2D surface.
+A texture is an image or a collection of data that is applied to a 3D model or a 2D surface, or used in a shader program.
 Textures are used to enhance the visual appearance of objects and help to simulate various materials, for example wood or stone.

 Textures are typically initialized from image files, but can be also generated by rendering to a texture.